bellobichi2/botscope/README.md

-Botscope : A tool for Analyzing the behaviour of Twitter bots based on
+Botscope: A tool for Analyzing the behaviour of Twitter bots based on

 An approach for Reverse Engineering the Behaviour of Twitter Bots